 Jobs are the mechanism by which Hiring Representatives survey and organize candidates - whether it be for the purposes of candidate management or reporting.
-And, just like with Hiring Profiles, there will be times when creating a new Job makes business sense:
+Just like with hiring profiles, there will be times when creating a new job makes business sense:

-In scenarios when it does make sense to create a new Job, it's important to plan at the point of Job creation for your future reporting and survey needs.
-Because of this, prior to creating any Jobs for the first time, we recommend you review the best practice information below.
+In scenarios when it does make sense to create a new job, it's important to plan at the point of job creation for your future reporting and survey needs.
+Because of this, before creating any jobs for the first time, we recommend you review the best practice information below.

 What to Consider

-Keep it simple.
-Don't just create a new Job because it's easy.
-By limiting the number of Jobs created, you will minimize the likelihood of posting an incorrect Job.
-Plus, the less Jobs you create, the more streamlined your dashboard will be.
+Keep it simple - Don't just create a new job because it's easy.
+By limiting the number of jobs created, you'll minimize the likelihood of posting an incorrect job.
+Plus, the less jobs you create, the more streamlined your dashboard will be.

-For example, you could build out a Front of House Restaurant Job family that includes Servers, Bartenders, and Hosts.
-Although these three roles may share a Hiring Profile, they are operationally very different, which justifies the need to create three distinct Jobs within your dashboard.
+For example, you could build out a Front of House Restaurant job family that includes Servers, Bartenders, and Hosts.
+Although these three roles may share a hiring profile, they're operationally very different, which justifies the need to create three distinct jobs within your dashboard.

-Jobs are not requisitions.
-Avoid creating the same, new Job for every location or department.
+Jobs are not requisitions - Avoid creating the same job for every location or department.
 If you need to hire specific to a location or business unit, manage that need through your account structure and dashboard filters, not by creating new Jobs.

 Pay attention to the Job status.
-When a Job is created, it is placed in Active status by default.
-We recommend reviewing your list of Active Jobs once a month to see if any should be Deactivated.
+When a job is created, it's placed in 'Active' status by default.
+We recommend reviewing your list of 'Active' jobs once a month to see if any should be 'Deactivated'.